 Am I entitled to be compensated for the donation of my sperm?

-Sperm sharers can embark on their free treatment cycle following the six month re-screening period after their last donation, or should you wish to commence your treatment immediately, you have the option of paying upfront and being reimbursed following satisfactory re-screening.
+Sperm sharers can embark on their funded treatment cycle following the six-month re-screening period after their last donation, or should you wish to commence your treatment immediately, you have the option of paying upfront and being reimbursed following satisfactory re-screening.

 Your next steps

-If you would like more information on becoming a sperm donor, please call Caroline Cayley or Sarah Robinson on 01992 78 50 65 or you can email your questions to email@example.com.
+If you would like more information on becoming a sperm donor, please call Caroline Cayley on 01992 78 50 64 or Sarah Robinson on 01992 78 50 65, or you can email your enquiry to firstname.lastname@example.org.